ServoLang/Servo/README.md

 ### Writing Your First Program

-1. Create a new servo.Servo file:
+1. Create a new Servo file:
    ```bash
    touch main.svo
    ```